Meeds122/v_blogger/README.md

 - Administrator password change
 - Export post and comment db

-The following features are on the roadmap.
+The following features are ready for the next release.
 - Drafts
   - Create posts as drafts
   - Convert drafts into posts
   - Convert posts into drafts

+The following features are on the roadmap.
 - Edits
   - Edit existing posts / drafts
 - Import post and comment db